hjelev/rpi-mqtt-monitor/README.md

 Populate the variables for MQTT host, user, password and main topic in ```config.py```.

-You can also choose what messages are send and what is the delay between them.
+You can also choose what messages are send and what is the delay (sleep_time is only used for multiple messages) between them.
+If you are sending a grouped message and you want to delay the execution of the script you need to use the ```random_delay``` variable which is set to 30 by default.
 This is the default configuration:

 ```
+random_delay = randrange(30)
 group_messages = True
 sleep_time = 0.5
 cpu_load = True